sketchplugins/plugin-directory/README.md

 - [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
 - [Sketch Iconscope](https://github.com/ziven27/sketch-iconscope), by ziven27: Wrap the Icon with a square(4n) scope.
 - [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.
-- [Sketch Image Compressor](https://github.com/sketch-hq/sketch-image-compressor), by sketch-hq: A Plugin that compresses bitmap assets, right when you export them.
-This Plugin *requires* Sketch 3.8.
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Sketch Ipsum](https://github.com/sketch-hq/sketch-ipsum), by Sketch: A DataSupplier plugin that fills your text layers with random Lorem Ipsum
 - [Sketch Isometric](https://github.com/sureskumar/sketch-isometric), by Sures Kumar: Generate Isometric views from Artboards and Rectangles.